-Module A - Introduction to Medical Insurance and Managed Care strategies for insurance problem solving.
+Module A introduces students to various types of health care plans, including Managed Care and Health Maintenance Organizations (HMO).
+Module A develops proficiency in preparing and processing insurance claims, while developing strategies for insurance problem solving.
 Students are introduced to basic skills required to obtain correct ICD-9 and CPT codes.
 Students will have the opportunity to practice obtaining information from patient charts, including interpretation of physician notations regarding procedures and diagnoses relevant to claims completion.
 Also covered in this module, is basic anatomy and physiology of the human body, including the muscular and skeletal systems, and medical terminology associated with these systems.
 Students will develop speed and accuracy on the computer keyboard throughout the program.
 Students will build upon their professional development skills by preparing a resume and completing a job application.
 Prerequisite: None